Lav15/lavjain.github.io/portfolio/supplychain.md

 The organization operated without a centralized vendor collaboration platform, relying on fragmented email communication and manual follow-ups to manage shipments and supplier documentation.
 This lack of structure created poor operational visibility, inconsistent document controls, and significant administrative overhead across the supply chain.

 * **Stakeholders:**
-Supply Chain Leadership, Procurement Teams, Vendor Management Teams, Compliance Teams, External Vendors, Operations Leadership, and IT Delivery Teams.
+Operations Leadership, Director- Digital & Analytics and IT Delivery Teams.

 * **Approach:**
 Designed a Greenfield vendor collaboration ecosystem using Qlik and Inphinity Forms to digitize supplier interactions, shipment visibility, and documentation workflows.
 The solution was architected as a secure multi-tenant environment to ensure strict vendor data isolation while introducing governed approval processes and actionable performance analytics.